Board of Directors

 Director, John Lawless

 John W. Lawless has many years of experience as a manager and CEO of business and non-profit organizations.
 His career began in the information systems division of McDonnell Douglas and includes the founding of HBOC, a nationwide healthcare information systems company.
 He was also involved in the establishment of several start-up companies and mergers, most notably the merger of Inforum and Medstat to create the Michigan-based firm of Medstat, a healthcare information company.
 Lawless has also served on the boards of several arts organizations and served as chair of the board for the Arts Center of Coastal Carolina in Hilton Head, SC.
 Lawless is now retired and lives with his wife, Barbara, in Hendersonville, NC.
-Mr. Lawless will bring to the Institute board a long history of making non-profit organizations even more viable in addition to his extraordinary business acumen and experience in strategic planning.
+Mr. Lawless brings to the Institute board a long history of making non-profit organizations even more viable in addition to his extraordinary business acumen and experience in strategic planning.

 Director, Scott Evenbeck

-Dr. Evenbeck joined City University of New York in 2011 as The New Community College’s founding president.
+Dr. Evenbeck joined City University of New York in 2011 as the Charles and Stella Guttman Community College’s founding president.
 He served as professor of psychology and founding dean of University College at Indiana University-Purdue University, Indianapolis.
 Scott has long been involved in designing, implementing and assessing programs for students in their first years of university study.
 He played a major role in various initiatives to support student achievement in Indiana, including efforts to keep students in college.
 He has given more than 100 presentations on serving students as they enter college, and he has written many articles and chapters on academic achievement and persistence.
 Scott was a task force adviser for the Foundations of Excellence in the First College Year, a board member of the American Conference of Academic Deans, and a faculty member for the Learning Community Institute of the Washington Center for Undergraduate Education.
 The National Learning Community conference recognized him with the lifetime achievement award.
 He has been on accreditation teams for three regional associations, focusing on general education, assessment and programs for entering students.